Automic/terraform-provider-cda/README.md

 Example Usage
 ----------------------
-To use the provider you need an Automic CDA account.
 The following example demonstrates a current basic usage of the provider to create an Environment, Deployment Target, Log-in Object, Deployment Profile in CDA.
-It also shown how to trigger a Wofklow execution.
-For detailed resources reference see the ```examples``` folder.
+It also shows how to trigger a Wofklow execution.
+For detailed resource reference see the ```examples``` folder.

 ```hcl
 # Configuring the provider